How do I order a piece of furniture?

 What other commissions can you show me as an example of your style and cost?

-You will see many examples of our work in our furniture galleries.
-Including our Stock Furniture, our Limited-Edition Furniture and Bespoke Furniture projects.
+You will see many examples of our work in our online shop including our ‘Made & Ready’ stock furniture, our ‘Made to Order’ limited-edition furniture.
+Browse our online galleries for inspiration or a starting point for your own Bespoke Furniture project.
 Please contact us to answer any specific questions you may have.

 Is my commission a one-off?